Patent Monetization: Leveraging Technology For A Greater ROI

 2. Lost profits damages are the preferred option because they usually offer a larger reward than reasonable royalty.
 To win lost profits, the plaintiff has to prove he lost money because of patent infringement.

-If the jury is not able to decide award for the damages for the infringement, the court can bring in experts to do it.
-There are two basic ways the court can decide the award are Reasonable royalty and lost profits.
+If the jury is not able to decide the award for the damages for the infringement, the court can bring in experts to do it.
+There are two basic ways the court can decide the award of a reasonable royalty and lost profits.